Solar power by country: Egypt

 Benban Solar Park is a Photovoltaic power station with a total capacity of 1650 MW nominal power which corresponds to an annual production of approximately 3.8 TWh.
 It is located in Benban (Aswan Governorate) in the western desert, approximately 650 km south of Cairo and 40 km northwest of Aswan.
 Benban is currently the 4th largest solar power plant in the world.

 Morocco

 Solar power in Morocco is enabled by the country having one of the highest rates of solar insolation among other countries— about 3,000 hours per year of sunshine but up to 3,600 hours in the desert.
-Morocco has launched one of the world's largest solar energy projects costing an estimated $9 billion.
-The aim of the project is to create 2,000 megawatts of solar generation capacity by the year 2020.
+In 2009, Morocco launched a collection of projects under its Solar Energy Plan costing an estimated $9 billion.
+The plan aims to create 2,000 MW of solar generation capacity by the year 2020.
 Five solar power stations are to be constructed, including both photovoltaic and concentrated solar power technology.
 The Moroccan Agency for Solar Energy (MASEN), a public-private venture, has been established to lead the project.
-The first plant will be commissioned in 2015, and the entire project in 2020.
+The first plant, will be commissioned in 2015, and the entire project in 2020.
 Once completed, the solar project will provide 38% of Morocco's annual electricity generation.